Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Introduction

 LLMs are becoming increasingly popular to automate various software engineering tasks.
 Successful applications of LLMs include code completion~\cite{Chen2021,ziegler2022productivity,arXiv2024_De-Hallucinator,Barke2023}, automated program repair~\cite{Jiang2023,Xia2024a}, test case generation~\cite{Lemieux2023,Ryan2024,Yuan2024}, test oracle generation~\cite{Hayet2024a,Hossain2025}, and fuzz testing~\cite{icse2024-Fuzz4All}.
 These approaches typically operate by prompting an LLM with a query, either a single time or in a hard-coded feedback loop.

 Beyond querying LLMs with fixed prompt templates and within hard-coded algorithms, \emph{LLM agents} have recently emerged as another promising approach to software engineering automation.
 Such agents are autonomous systems that use LLMs to iteratively reason about a problem, invoke existing tools, and adapt based on outputs produced by these tools~\cite{AgenticAISE2025}.
 For example, LLM agents can autonomously fix bugs and other issues~\cite{icse2025-RepairAgent,zhang2024autocoderover,wang2024openhands,Yang2024a}, write tests to reproduce issues reported in natural language~\cite{Muendler2024,Ahmed2024,Issue2Test_arXiv2025}, and automate complex project setups~\cite{hu2025llm, issta2025_ExecutionAgent}.
 To address a given task, an LLM agent autonomously plans and executes a sequence of actions, leveraging its reasoning capabilities and external tools.
-Agents in software engineering typically use tools such as code editors, compilers, debuggers, and test runners to interact with the code base and the environment.
+Agents in software engineering typically use tools to interact with the code base and the environment, such as code editors, compilers, debuggers, and test runners.

-While the success of LLM agents in software engineering tasks is promising, the underlying decision-making processes remain largely opaque.
+While the success of LLM agents in software engineering is promising, the underlying decision-making processes remain largely opaque.
 However, as their adoption increases, a critical question emerges: \emph{How do LLM agents reach their solutions, and why do they (not) work well on specific tasks?} Answering this question is crucial for understanding the strengths and limitations of LLM agents, as well as for improving their performance and reliability.
 In particular, insights into the usage of tools could help to improve the design of LLM agents and their integration with existing software engineering tools.
 Likewise, insights into the reasoning processes of agents could reveal common pitfalls and best practices, which will provide a basis for improving future LLM agents.